veeral-patel/incidents/README.md

 ## Get in touch
 To request a feature or report a bug, [please open an issue on GitHub](https://github.com/veeral-patel/incidents/issues)

 You can email the author at [veeral.patel@berkeley.edu](mailto:veeral.patel@berkeley.edu).
 I reply to all emails, and most within a couple hours.
+I welcome feedback!

 We're on [Gitter](https://gitter.im/incidents-oss/community), too.